Hughart, Rasmussen, and little guys versus the juggernaut

 improve literacy rates and you’ll have more customers. improve literacy levels, and you’ll have more customers that are interested in intelligent works.

-Jaye Patrick
+4. Jaye Patrick Avatar

 When Holly speaks, Blogland listens and is polarised.